presicion25/Azure-Cloud-SOC/README.md

  Please note: This project was done in a controlled environment so results will vary based on applied situation.

    <h1>The instructor for the course this lab was based on is Josh Madakor.
-You can visit <a href="https://www.youtube.com/@JoshMadakor">his Youtube channel here.</a>☺</h1>
+You can visit his Youtube channel <a href="https://www.youtube.com/@JoshMadakor">here.</a>☺</h1>

   <h1>Thank Your for looking!
 For more content like this, visit <a href="https://exemplarysecurity.com">my website</a>☺</h1>